mtlynch/mtlynch.io/content/retrospectives/2021/04/index.md

 I created [a job description](https://bit.ly/tinypilot-assistant) and shared it with friends and in some local Facebook groups.
 I'm still going to start the workers as contractors because [I like the contract-to-hire model](/freelancer-guidelines/#interviews), and a time-limited position fits more under the IRS' definition of a contractor.

 The rate is $16/hr, which I expected to yield a bigger response.
-Subway cashiers in my area earn $14-16, and TinyPilot should be substantially more attractive in terms of flexibility.
+In my area, entry-level jobs in food service and retail pay $14-16/hr, and TinyPilot should be substantially more attractive in terms of flexibility.
 Still, I've received some promising applications, so I'm hoping to make hires in the next week or two.

 ## TinyPilot's first real office